wp-plugins/blogchat-chat-system/readme.txt

 == Installation ==

 1. Old-school: upload the `BLOGCHAT` folder to the `/wp-content/plugins/` directory via FTP.
 Hipster: Add the BLGOCHAT Widget via the WordPress Plugins menu.
-1. Download the blogchat software package from www.fastcatsoftware.com/FCChat/download/blogchat.zip.
-Next, unzip and upload the blogchat folder to the root directory of your wordpress installation.
 1. Activate the Plugin
 1. Navigate the the BLOGCHAT configuration page: Settings -> BLOGCHAT Settings and fill out the Chat ID and Host values you received during activation.
 1. Visit http://www.fastcatsoftware.com/chat/userguide/blogchat.asp to begin configuring and learning about the chat.